Asian confederation joins FIFA in urging release of Bahraini player

-ABU DHABI (Reuters) - The Asian Football Confederation has, for the first time, called on Thailand government’s to release Bahraini player Hakeem Al Araibi, who was arrested in November over a prison sentence in his homeland.
+ABU DHABI (Reuters) - The Asian Football Confederation has, for the first time, called on Thailand’s government to release Bahraini player Hakeem Al Araibi, who was arrested in November over a prison sentence in his homeland.

 World governing body FIFA also released a statement on Tuesday in which Secretary General Fatma Samoura called on the Thai and Bahraini authorities to ensure Araibi could “go back safely to Australia as a matter of urgency”.